The Evergreen State is rich both in natural beauty and casino gambling, as Washington State has 29 different casinos within its borders.

 The state’s variety of casinos range from a small plain building with only a few slot machines, all the way to a full-scale resort that is one of the biggest casinos in the USA.

-Per Washington State’s gambling compact with the 28 Indian tribes that operate these 29 casinos, games allowed include blackjack, craps (with dice), baccarat, pai-gow, roulette, poker, sic-bo, Big 6, keno, and off-track betting on the horses.
+Per Washington State’s gambling compact with the 28 Indian tribes that operate these 29 casinos, games allowed include blackjack, craps (with dice), baccarat, pai-gow, roulette, poker, sic-bo, Big 6, keno, off-track betting on the horses, and now sports betting.

 While the table games in the state are similar to ones you’ll find in Las Vegas, the slot machines operate differently.